-It's been three months since Kathy DesRoches stepped into the role of Program Director for our Master of Science in Leadership.
-We had a chance to sit with Kathy and learn more about her experience, special interests, and what excites her most about representing Granite State College.
+We had a chance to sit with Kathy DesRoches, Program Director for our Master of Science in Leadership, and learn more about her experience, special interests, and what excites her most about representing Granite State College.

 Tell us about your professional background.